simonreise/remote-sensing-processor/README.md

 ## Example

 Here is an example of some features that RSP provides.
 Sentinel-2 images are being preprocessed and merged into a mosaic, NDVI of that Sentinel-2 mosaic is calculated.
 Landcover images are merged into mosaic at the same resolution and projection as Sentinel-2 data.
-Then Sentinel-2 and landcover data is divided into tiles and U-Net model that predicts landcover based on Sentinel-2 data is trained.
+Then Sentinel-2 and landcover data is divided into tiles and UperNet model that predicts landcover based on Sentinel-2 data is trained.
 This model is used to create landcover map.
 ```
 from glob import glob
 import remote_sensing_processor as rsp